cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 The power of the __Cocos Creator 3D__ editor is that it allows developers to quickly prototype games.

-Let's follow a guided tutorial to make a magical game named **One Step Two Steps**.
+Let's follow a guided tutorial to make a magical game named **Mind Your Step**.
 This game tests the player's reaction ability, and chooses whether to jump one step or two steps according to traffic conditions.

-You can try out the completed form of the game [here](https://gameall3d.github.io/MindYourStep_Tutorial/index.html).
+You can try out the completed the game [here](https://gameall3d.github.io/MindYourStep_Tutorial/index.html).

 ![](images/cocos-play.gif)